How to Design a Self-Sufficient Tropical Permaculture Homestead

 Ana Gaspar A. is a Costa Rican lawyer and sustainability advocate focused on bioregional food sovereignty and ecological law.

-Together they founded Finca Tierra Education Center, where they live off-grid, teach internationally certified Permaculture Design Courses, and develop replicable models for self-sufficient living in the tropics.
+Together they founded Finca Tierra Education Center, where they live off-grid in Costa Rica’s Caribbean lowlands, teach internationally certified Permaculture Design Courses, and develop replicable models for self-sufficient living in the tropics.